• Skip to primary navigation

 Ingredients

-• 6 Ears of corn with silk and husks still on
+• 6 ears Corn on the Cob, silk and husks still on

 • Butter